w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 ---
-title: Agile Coretime
+title: Scheduling
-description: Learn how Polkadot's Agile Coretime enables efficient resource utilization, economic flexibility, and multi-threading for parachains.
+description: Learn how Polkadot enables efficient resource utilization, economic flexibility, and multi-threading for parachains.
 ---

 [Scheduling](<https://en.wikipedia.org/wiki/Scheduling_(computing)>) is the process of assigning